New Day Vision – Full Presentation

 • North Africa (An unnamed people group for security)

-New work is planned for ten people groups in six countries when the fundraiser is completed.
+New work is planned for ten people groups in six countries when the giving campaign is completed.

 • Burkina Faso (Bobo Madare and Jula people groups)